mrpejker/cardano-e2e-example/tutorial/client_side/2_pab_api.rst

 ----------------

 To call an endpoint we must provide the contract ID, the endpoint name and the parameters.
-The structure of the parameters depends on the endpoints definition (schema?), and how the serialization to JSON of the involved types is defined.
+The structure of the parameters depends on the endpoints schema definition, and how the serialization to JSON of the involved types is defined.

 For instance, in the e2e example we can call the "start" endpoint this way: